sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 nvm alias default v17.0.1`
 ```

-#### Tabby
+### Tabby

 Tabby is a cross-platform terminal which has support for serial terminal which will allow us to communicate over UART with the tangnano9k.
 Here as-well it is a matter of personal preference, I chose to mention tabby since it supports all operating systems and has some extra features like choosing how the data will be read / shown (ascii, hex) and each side can be configured independently.

 Tabby can be downloaded <a href="https://tabby.sh/">here</a>

 If you only need basic serial support, the Lushay Code extension comes with a basic built-in serial console.
-But I still recommend Tabby since the extra features can be nice.<h2 id="creating-a-new-project">Creating a New Project</h2>
+But I still recommend Tabby since the extra features can be nice.

+## Creating a New Project

 We should now have everything we need to effectively develop an FPGA core.
 To get started open up your editor (VSCode), from the explorer tab you will have a button to open a folder, click it to choose a new directory that we can use for this project.

 Once inside you should see your folder in the explorer tab and we can now create some files.

-Every FPGA project needs at least two files:<ol><li>A file that describes your circuit (in our case a verilog `.v` file)</li><li>A file that describes the connection between your circuit and your physical board. (in our case a physical constraints `.cst` file)</li></ol>
+Every FPGA project needs at least two files:
+1. A file that describes your circuit (in our case a verilog `.v` file)
+2. A file that describes the connection between your circuit and your physical board. (in our case a physical constraints `.cst` file)

 Verilog is an HDL language which is what get's synthesized.
 Inside the code you will usually want to use specific pins from the actual FPGA, to do this in verilog you create a name for the pin (it can be whatever you want), and then in the `.cst` file you define the mapping of pin name to pin along with other configuration for the pin.